 The database contains a full text archive of periodicals that document the history of African American religious life and culture between 1829 and 1922.
 Primary sources include newspapers and magazines, plus reports and annuals from African American religious organizations, including churches and social service agencies.
-Find the collection through the Biography and History subject guide or Historical Newspapers.
+Find the collection in Historical Newspapers.

 Explore the past in a new way: EBSCO’s Historical Digital Archive Viewer replicates the experience of browsing and reading original archive material and enhances it with keyword search, note-taking tools, and other useful features.